slackmagic/banana-ecs/README.md

 ### Entity:
 - Compound by:
-    - an ID generated and provided by the Factory.
+    - an ID generated and provided by the System.
-    - an ID ?

 ---